- Sports Ashmita Chaliha, Siril Verma clinch All India Senior ranking titles

 The puja on Dhanteras can be performed any time between 07:08 PM to 08:15 PM.

 Dhanteras Puja Vidhi

 Following is the Dhanteras puja vidhi and mantra for Dhanteras Puja.
 Have a look.

 1. To begin with the Puja, one needs to make certain preparations and arrangements.
 This puja is performed in the evening after seeing the stars.
-Take a wooden stool and place a Swastika on it.
-(The Swastika for performing Dhanteras Puja will be easily available in the market.)
+After you have seen starts, take a wooden stool and draw a Swastika (holy sign) on it.

 2. Place a diya with four wicks (earthen or flour dough lamp) on this Swastika and then light it.
 You can use ghee or oil for the diyas.

 3. Now you need to put a cowry shell with a hole in it, into the diya and then light the diya.
-This diya is lit so as to gratify the lord of death 'Lord Yamraj' and also to pay gratitude to the deceased ancestors of the family, as it is believed in some communities.
+This diya is lit so as to gratify the lord of death 'Lord Yamraj' and also to pay gratitude to the deceased ancestors of the family.
 Now you have to sit down and recite the Dhanvantri mantra for 108 times.
 The Dhanvantri mantra is as follows:

 Om Namoh Bhagvatey Vasudevaya

 4. After the Dhanvantri Puja, you need to perform the Ganesh Lakshmi puja.
 For this, offer flowers and sweets to Lord Ganesh as well as Goddess Lakshmi.
 Light incense sticks and Dhoop.
 You can use clay idols of Lord Ganesh and Goddess Lakshmi to perform this vidhi of the Dhanteras Puja.